Skip to main content

 • Failing to receive and acknowledge an asylum decision in person (if required).

 If you are required to receive and acknowledge your asylum decision at an asylum office but you fail to appear, your 180-Day Asylum EAD Clock will stop, and you may be ineligible to receive employment authorization.
-If your case has been referred to an Immigration Court, your 180-Day Asylum EAD Clock will not start again until your first hearing with an immigration judge.
+If your case has been referred to an immigration court, your 180-Day Asylum EAD Clock will not start again until your first hearing with an immigration judge.

 If you fail to appear for a scheduled asylum interview without good cause, or fail without good cause to provide a competent interpreter if you are required to do so, we may refer your Form I-589 to an immigration judge, and you will be ineligible for employment authorization based on your pending Form I-589.
-For additional information about establishing good cause, please review Establishing Good Cause or Exceptional Circumstances .
+For additional information about establishing good cause, please review our Establishing Good Cause or Exceptional Circumstances webpage.

 ALERT: If you are applying for your initial (first) employment authorization based on having a pending asylum application, you may be a member of the class action case, Rosario v.
 USCIS, Case No. C15-0813JLR (W.D.
 Wash.
 July 26, 2018).
 To learn more, visit the Rosario Class Action page.